 *Updated – 6/24 8:42 AM – My good friends and regular technical editor Gary Adcock tells me he is dotting my i's and crossing my t's.
 That there are a few other 'little' things.
 He has to get his own article published before I can incorporate his comments here.
 But he's a genius and I look forward to this conversation continuing.

+Here are my slides from the 7th ANNUAL INNOVATIONS IN E-LEARNING SYMPOSIUM.
+Sponsored by the Defense Acquisition University and the George Mason University Instructional Technology Program.
 With the increase in mobile computing the use of apps has significantly risen.
 Whether you're targeting mobile phones or tablets, an app can be a cost-efficient way to reach your audience.
 In this workshop, you'll learn the major steps involved and how to manage application development(even if you're not a programmer yourself).